 Creating a Path to Prosperity for All Zip Codes in Florida

 In many ways, Florida is moving in the right direction.
 If Florida was an independent country, Florida would have the 17th largest economy in the world.
 Over the past few years, Florida has been creating one of out 11 jobs in the United States.
 Florida is the third-most populous state in the nation and welcomes 900 net new residents each day.
-For many, this is the Florida they live in- one that is prosperous, creates jobs and economic opportunity.
-Yet, there is a very different reality many Floridians live in.
+For many, this is the Florida they live in- one that is prosperous, creates jobs, and propels economic opportunity.
+Yet, many Floridians live in a very different reality.
 Florida has led the way in economic growth and opportunity.
 We can and must do more to break the cycle of generational poverty by focusing on creating opportunities for all Floridians, especially those born into poverty.
 Businesses can, and are, leading the way in addressing this crisis and they are doing it through our Florida Prosperity Initiative.

 Find Your County's Poverty Rate

 Florida has more than 3 million people living in poverty, or 14.8 percent.
 870,505 of that total, or 21.3 percent, are under the age of 18.
 This is compared to the national overall poverty rate of 11.85 percent and 16.27 percent for national under-18.
 The sheer number of Floridians living in poverty in our state impacts not only individual families, but also businesses, Florida’s economy, and our state’s global competitiveness.

 Ending Generational Poverty in Florida: Business Community's Commitment and Charge

 Florida Chamber CEO and President Mark Wilson at the 2019 Business Leaders Summit on Prosperity and Economic Opportunity